DeveloperZo/eligibility-poc/docs/executive-summary.md

 ---

-*This document provides an executive-level overview of the Eligibility Rule Management System.
+*This document provides an executive-level overview of the benefit plan Management System.
 For technical details, refer to the Architecture and Implementation Guides.
 For setup instructions, see the QuickStart Guide.*